vanessaxuuan/tp/docs/DeveloperGuide.md

 ### Dealing with corrupted data files

-1. Troubleshooting with corrupted files:
+* Troubleshooting with corrupted files:
    1. Prerequisite: Corrupted data file.
        * To simulate a corrupted data file:
-         1. Open the data folder in the folder where TACH is in.
-Edit TACH.json and change one of the fields to an invalid one e.g. Add a `!` at the end of Irfan's email. i.e.change from
+         * Open the data folder in the folder where TACH is in.
+Edit TACH.json and change one of the fields to an invalid one e.g. Add a `!` at the end of Irfan's email. i.e. change from
              > "name" : "Irfan Ibrahim",
              <br>"telegram" : "@irfan201",
              <br>"email" : "irfan@hotmail.com",